I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-dot11_phy_frame_statistics.md

 ## Members

-`ullACKFailureCount`
+`ullTransmittedFrameCount`

-The number of times that the 802.11 station expected and did not receive an Acknowledgement (ACK)
+The number of MSDU packets and MMPDU frames that the IEEE PHY layer of the 802.11 station has
-     frame.
+     successfully transmitted.

+`ullMulticastTransmittedFrameCount`

+The number of multicast or broadcast MSDU packets and MMPDU frames that the IEEE PHY layer of the
+     802.11 station has successfully transmitted.

 `ullFailedCount`